What To Know

 Status indicator LEDs are designed to give users information on the performance of different parts of their projectors.
 We have LEDs for Power, Temperature, and Lamp status.

-In this article, we’ll explain the possible causes of the red lamp indicator and show you how to resolve each case.
+In this article, I’ll explain the possible causes of the red lamp indicator and show you how to resolve each case.
 Let’s go!